-Learning a foreign country and culture, while travelling has its limits.
+Learning a foreign country and culture, while traveling has its limits.
 I spent some time in two foreign countries living there for a while.
 I have lived through a culture shock.
-Finally returned home.
-Learning while travelling is different.
-Being a European, having a cable or satellite TV, speaking or just understanding a number of languages, while travelling Europe, we are usually aware of many differences.
-But with any trip to another continent, we bring back more than only pictures of nice places to see.
+I finally returned home.
+Learning while traveling is different.
+Being a European, having a cable or satellite TV, speaking or just understanding several languages, while traveling in Europe, we are usually aware of many differences.
+But with any trip to another continent, we bring back more than only pictures of beautiful places to see.

-I already posted several on Japan, but still find photos I would like to comment just to remember things.
-It is about impressions, about what I considered common knowledge and confirmed on spot or about things absolutely new to me.
+I already posted several on Japan, but still, find photos I would like to comment just to remember things.
+It is about impressions about what I considered common knowledge and confirmed on the spot or about things absolutely new to me.

 Japanese work till late hours.
-Instead hurry back home they go out with their co-workers to grab a bite, but also to drink, and these are barely soft drinks they enjoy.
-And Japanese have a drinking problem.
+Instead of hurrying back home, they go out with their co-workers to grab a bite, but also to drink, and these are barely soft drinks they enjoy.
+And the Japanese have a drinking problem.
 You can often see drunken or half-drunken white collars taking last night trains home.
 But sometimes they do not manage to take the last train like this one on the picture.
-So they spend the night somewhere in the city centre.
-I made this shot around 8 am in one of the Japanese main cities at the main entrance to bank premises.
+So they spend the night somewhere in the city center.
+I made this shot around 8 am in one of the leading Japanese cities at the main entrance to bank premises.

 That Japanese like toys and animated movies (called anime), it is common knowledge.
-Toy shops, pachinco (game plazas) are everywhere.
-On the picture above a fraction of a poster I saw at the front of the bank.
-A credit card with an anime figures on it.
+Toy shops, pachinko (game plazas) are everywhere.
+On the picture above a fraction of a poster, I saw at the front of the bank.
+A credit card with anime figures on it.
 Cute.

 Very light housing and a jungle of power cables flying over everywhere.
 In comparison to city centers with skyscrapers, the average city district or a suburb looks like the one on the picture above.
-I think the kind of buildings has something to do with earthquakes that can destroy everything in a minute or contrary, lighter houses are earthquake resistant.
-But the power grid looking like that (absolutely common) is an absolute contrast to the great infrastructure you see everywhere in Japan.
+I think the kind of buildings has something to do with earthquakes that can destroy everything in a minute or the contrary, lighter houses are earthquake resistant.
+But the power grid looking like that (absolutely typical) is an absolute contrast to the excellent infrastructure you see everywhere in Japan.

 People in white gloves, no matter whether in public transport or in the streets.
-They are there to keep an eye, provide for order and assist you, always very polite.
+They are there to keep an eye, provide for order, and assist you, always very polite.
 There are many of them employed by the Japanese railway companies.
-But we often also saw people who were standing in the streets around a construction site, and were assisting you in going around the site.
-Even at the exits of car parks in the malls there were people stopping the cars to give passage to pedestrians.
+We often also saw people who were standing in the streets around a construction site and were assisting people in going around the site.
+Even at the exits of car parks in the malls, people were stopping the cars to give passage to pedestrians.

-When talking white gloves and public transport – in Japan it is impolite to touch people or get too close.
-Also loud talking in public transport means is considered impolite.
+When talking white gloves and public transport – in Japan, it is impolite to touch people or get too close.
+Also, loud talking in public transport means it is considered rude.
 Japanese people use their smartphones in public transport, however very rarely you see or hear a person talking.
 They just read or send messages.
 It is worth to remember it.

 The public transport, comfortable and efficient.
 No matter whether a Shinkansen or a local train.
-The public transport is expensive, but if you are a tourist you can buy a railway pass.
+The public transport is expensive, but if you are a tourist, you can buy a railway pass.
 It is valid for most trains – you just pay a lump sum depending on the duration of your stay in Japan.
-Of things worth to know – the air conditioning is of a very good quality.
-So even in the hot summer season it is good to have something with long sleeves.
+Of things worth to know – the air conditioning is of excellent quality.
+So even in the hot summer season, it is good to have something with long sleeves.

-By the way, the Japanese do not like to sun bath, the pale skin is of value – so even on hot days you will see people fully covered, women often in gloves and with hats of different kind on their heads.
+By the way, the Japanese do not like to sunbathe.
+The pale skin is of value.
+Even on hot days you will see people fully covered, women often in gloves and with hats of a different kind on their heads.

 Aesthetics.
 Japanese are very aesthetic and clean people.
-No matter whether we talk gardens, public transport, inside of the houses, clothing or personal hygiene.
+No matter whether we talk about gardens, public transport, inside of the houses, clothing, or personal hygiene.
 You do not see any devastation in the streets, people do not smell around, you can easily find a restroom everywhere.
-If you are in a hotel you have all possible cosmetics in big quantities around you, always a single use shaver and toothbrush with a small toothpaste tube.
-In that respect Japan is a very comfortable country to visit.
+If you are in a hotel, you have all the possible cosmetics in significant quantities around you, always a single-use shaver and toothbrush with a small toothpaste tube.
+In that respect, Japan is a very comfortable country to visit.